jarbus/jarbus.github.io/content/blog/growth-and-decay.md

 A look of shock crossed Rumi's face.
 He didn't know what Ari originally looked like, but he knew her well enough not to inquire.
 Her response would be interesting.

 Ari's sister, Sarah, turned into the beautiful one.
 It was obvious, no matter how equally people pretended to treat them.
 Their eyes would light up when Sarah entered the room, they'd dress better if they knew Sarah would be around, they'd laugh at her terrible jokes.
 She wished someone would just outright say her sister was better so she could hate them.
-Instead there were a million tiny signals that Ari would be seen as petty to mention.
+Instead they just gave off a million tiny signals that Ari would be seen as petty to mention individually.
 So she kept her opinions to herself.

 The eternally beautiful will never comprehend the absense of validation, of excitement, of people who seem happy not smiling at you.
 People called Ari beautiful her entire childhood---empty praise, of course, but still---and then stopped.
 The last time was at her high-school graduation.